stewartsmith/drizzle/docs/installing/from_source.rst

 Minimal Requirements
 ^^^^^^^^^^^^^^^^^^^^
-To compile Drizzle with the most basic set of pluginsyou will need to following dependencies installed:
+To compile Drizzle with the most basic set of plugins, you will need to have the following dependencies installed:

  * autoconf